 - 5 Smart Road Technologies Of The Future

-- 10 Cool Fitness Gadgets For Health Junkies
+- 10 Cool Fitness Gadgets For Health Enthusiasts

 Information technology research and advisory firm Gartner estimates that, come 2020, about 26 billion IoT devices will be operational across the globe.